scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 5 minutes

 A blinding light shines down centered on a point in range.
 The light covers a 5x5 tile area, covering it in sunlight.
 You may choose any number of creatures inside the light to be unaffected, all other creatures must make a Charisma save against your spellcasting.
-On fail the creatures are pushed to the closest unoccupied space outside of the light and take 2 wound die in damage.
+On failure the creatures are pushed to the closest unoccupied space outside of the light and take 2 wound die in damage.

 Creatures inside the light are considered to be on a different plane of existence, and any attack made through the the light fails.
 A creature can attempt to force their way into the light, making a Charisma save against your spellcasting.
 On success they enter the light as normal, otherwise they are burned by the light, taking 2 wound dice.